Teachers for our University Pathways and Gap Year programmes

 Outside of her work at St Clare’s, Sarah is a writer and won an international writing award in 2019 and has had several works of short fiction and poetry published.
 In her role as a writer, she also works as a Creative Writing tutor and mentor for local charity Fusion Art Oxford.
 Sarah is a very keen reader and regularly reviews books.
 She has organised a women’s book club in Oxford for the past four years.

 Victoria Staveley works at St Clare’s in various capacities.
-In addition to teaching Theory of Knowledge, she is a residential warden, a duty manager, and the Academic Office manager.
+In addition to teaching Theory of Knowledge, she is the Academic Office manager.
 She also teaches Liberal Arts courses in Renaissance Studies, European Crime Fiction, and Jane Austen.
 She studied English and French at Memorial University of Newfoundland in Canada before coming to do postgraduate research at St. John’s College, Oxford as a Rhodes Scholar and a Social Sciences and Humanities Research Council of Canada doctoral fellow.
-She lives on site with her husband and small son (and many, many tiny pieces of Lego).

 Back to top ^